 Adele's has over 80 flavors of custard made with fresh ingredients, but only makes a few each day.
 Check out the monthly calendar.

 Near Lake Minnetonka, this little shop is a great place to get off the boat and grab some ice cream.
-Wide variety of flavors, including Zoreo—chocolate/marshmallow ice cream with Oreo pieces.
+Choose from a wide variety of flavors, including Zoreo—chocolate/marshmallow ice cream with Oreo pieces.

 Grandpa's Ice Cream

-32 hand-dipped premium flavors and a chance to be in the Hall of Fame if your group can eat 16 scoops in 30 minutes.
+Try any of the 32 hand-dipped premium flavors or shoot for the Hall of Fame if your group can eat 16 scoops in 30 minutes or less.

 Marine on St.Croix